7:00 - 9:00 PM in the PAC: Sunday Night at the Movies: The Promise (PG13)

 RG: Rose Gardens.
-Rose Gardens is our "extended neighborhood" that houses our Rehab, Personal Care, and Long Term Care (LTC).
-The new addition, coming in 2017, will be designated for assisted living.
+Rose Gardens is our "extended neighborhood" that houses our Continuig Care Rehabilitation, Personal Care, and Long Term Care (LTC).
+The new addition, coming in 2018, called Chestnut Pointe, will be designated for assisted living.

 IL: Independent Living.
 This term defines our 15 apartment buildings and applies to those residents living in them.

 Cubby: Your "cubby" is your internal/campus mailbox.
 Cubbies are located in the same area as the U.S. Postal mail boxes in each clubhouse.
 Cubbies are used for communication from various departments as well as resident-to-resident communication.

 Latch/Latch Check: You have a brass latch on the hinge-side of your apartment door.
 Each night, members of our Security Department go from apartment to apartment and put those latches in an "up" position.
 When you open your door in the morning, the latch drops down.
 At mid-day, Security will once again make the rounds, doing a "latch check."
 They are looking for apartments where the latch hasn't dropped.
 When they find one, they will knock on your door or call you to check on your status.
 Hint: even if you don't leave your apartment by mid-day, you might want to open and close your door in the morning so your latch drops and Security knows that all is well in your apartment!